chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

  * Require MFA for all users when sign-in risk is medium
  * Block privileged role members when sign-in risk is low, medium and high
  * Block privileged role members when user risk is low, medium and high
- * Block access to Microsoft Azure Management when sign-in risk is low, medium and high
+ * Block all users access to Microsoft Azure Management when sign-in risk is low, medium and high
- * Block access to Microsoft Graph PowerShell and Graph Explorer when sign-in risk is low, medium and high
+ * Block all users access to Microsoft Graph PowerShell and Graph Explorer when sign-in risk is low, medium and high
  * Block directory sync account when sign in risk is low, medium and high

 ## Data Protection